DoSomething/darwin/README.md

 We document in code \(doc blocks, etc.\), and in Markdown Readme files in the source repos.
 Sometimes the project-level Readme is sufficient, but for [bigger projects](https://github.com/DoSomething/northstar/tree/dev/documentation) we'll break the docs into their own directory.

-### Data Collection
+### Data Collection and Management

-We collect raw data in our [Quasar](https://github.com/DoSomething/quasar) warehouse; we prefer making apps push their events to the warehouse rather than writing ETL tools to scrape APIs.
+We collect raw data in [our warehouse](https://github.com/DoSomething/quasar) and transform data in [DBT](https://github.com/fishtown-analytics/dbt); we prefer making apps push their events to the warehouse rather than writing ETL tools to scrape APIs and we prefer a layered (hierarchical) data model approach to a flat design to ensure endpoints are comprehensible by end users.

 We use Looker to surface and explore data.

-## Titles & Career Growth
+## Titles and Career Growth

 We have a standard set of position levels across the organization: